The Art-Laws

 Selection criteria

 • Relevance and quality: Your project or previous work samples demonstrate relevance to the objectives of the call and peer-reviewed artistic quality.
 They are presented and documented in a professional manner.
-Consult our list of best practices here.
+Consult our guidelines and best practices here.

 • Feasibility: The work plan demonstrates how the project relates to the concepts of the residency grant and is achievable within the allotted time and budget.